coding-for-reproducible-research/CfRR_Courses/individual_modules/introduction_to_unix/.ipynb_checkpoints/filedir-checkpoint.md

 On Nelle's computer, the filesystem looks like this:

-[The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)
+![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](fig/filesystem.svg)

 At the top is the **root directory** that holds everything else.